 - d.
 Working Groups.
-The primary work of developing and implementing the emissions and toxic reductions initiatives listed in section 1 shall be carried out by working groups, chartered by the Council, and comprised of key agency implementers and experts.
-The working groups shall 1) develop menus of the best available options for emissions reductions in their assigned area, 2) participate in and monitor the implementation of those efforts, 3) document, share, and disseminate "best practices," 4) ensure development of tools needed for success, and 5) recommend policy changes to the Council.
+The primary work of developing and implementing the emissions, solid waste, and toxic reductions initiatives listed in section 1 shall be carried out by working groups, chartered by the Council, and comprised of key agency implementers and experts.
+The working groups shall 1) develop menus of the best available options for emissions reductions in their assigned area, 2) participate in and monitor the implementation of those efforts, 3) document, share, and disseminate "best practices," 4) ensure development of tools, training, guidance, and information needed for success, and 5) recommend policy changes to the Council.
 Most importantly, they shall identify organizational or systemic obstacles to success, and bring those to the Council for action and resolution.
-Each working group shall update the Council on its progress at each monthly Council meeting. - e.
+Each working group shall update the Council on its progress on a regular basis. - e.
 Emissions Reduction and Efficiency Investments.
 Each year, each covered agency's reported GHG emissions shall be multiplied by an appropriate cost of carbon to calculate that agency's emissions-reduction and efficiency investment target.
-In each fiscal year, covered agencies shall 1) identify a portfolio of cost-effective investments (such as acquiring BEVs, chargers, high-efficiency equipment, building retrofits, et al.) equal to or exceeding their target; and 2) either make those investments or commit to them for future years.
+In each fiscal year, covered agencies shall 1) identify a portfolio of cost-effective investments (such as acquiring BEVs, chargers, high-efficiency equipment, building retrofits) equal to or exceeding their target; and 2) either make those investments or commit to them for future years.
 As long as agencies make or commit to all identified cost-effective investments, they will be deemed to be meeting this target, even if the level of investment does not meet the initial target.
 The Council shall develop consistent, effective guidance needed for implementation of this investment process (such as determining valid and invalid expenditures, the appropriate price of carbon, and the apportionment of multi-year expenditures). - f.
 Additional Authority.
 The Council shall have full authority to develop all policies, procedures, and tools needed to quickly and effectively implement this order (such as adopting measures, scorecards, agency reporting standards, a price of carbon, and standards for return-on-investment, Renewable Energy Credits (RECs), carbon sequestration, and offsets).
-The Council shall move quickly, with an emphasis on pilots and experiments, followed by continuous improvement.
-Once the initiatives specified in this order are underway, the Council shall recommend to the Governor how best to expand this order to achieve additional results (such as by expanding coverage to additional agencies and institutions, and by expanding coverage to additional emissions sources, like employee commute trips).
+Once the initiatives specified in this order are underway, the Council shall recommend to the Governor how best to expand this order to achieve additional results (such as by expanding coverage to additional agencies and institutions, and by expanding coverage to additional emissions sources, like employee commute trips). - g.
+Agency Accountability.
+Covered agencies are accountable for implementing this order within all agency business operations, including services provided to other state agencies.
+Agencies shall work with the Council and the SEEP to identify and make process changes that support implementation of this order.
+Covered agencies shall provide quarterly reports using tools and standards adopted by the Council.